While attending a Cutting Edge Tables Games Conference in 2015 to promote my

 After spending some time with Excel, the concept of using a standard deck of 52 cards, and picking three cards, was exactly what I needed.
 With the multiple payouts available for a single bet, it's easy to come up with multiple pay tables, each with a comfortable house edge.
 Picking three cards also introduces the option of a Three Card Poker style side bet.

-Last, I added a jackpot when one of the rarest three card hands is followed by another of those rare three card hands, and Pick A Card was born.
+I then added a jackpot when one of the rarest three card hands is followed by another of those rare three card hands, and Pick A Card was born.